dagraham/etm-dgraham/README.md

 * Automatically.
 If 'archive_after' in the configuration settings is set to a positive integer, then tasks with finished datetimes and events with last datetimes more than this number of years before the current date will be achived automatically at the beginning of each new day.
 Note that unfinshed tasks, records and inbox reminders are never automatically archived.
 * Manually.
 Select a reminder and press `^x` (control and x) to archive it.

 There is only one way to un-archive a reminder.
-Run a query beinging with 'a' in *query* view to use the archive table, select a reminder and press `^x`.
+Run a query beginning with 'a' in *query* view to use the archive table, select a reminder and press `^x`.
 This will un-archive the reminder, i.e., move it back to the *items* table.

 ### configuration